NVIDIA/spark-rapids/docs/testing.md

 ## Unit tests

-Unit tests exist in the tests directory.
+Unit tests exist in the [here](tests) directory.
 This is unconventional and is done so we can run the tests on the final shaded version of the plugin.
 It also helps with how we collect code coverage.

+in order to run the unit-tests follow these steps
+1. issue the maven command to run the tests with `mvn test`. this will run all the tests
+2. to run individual tests append `-dwildcardsuites=<comma separated list of wildcard suite names to execute>` to the above command

+for more information about using scalatest with maven please refere [here](https://www.scalatest.org/user_guide/using_the_scalatest_maven_plugin)

+#### Running unit-tests against specific apache spark versions.
 You can run the unit tests against different versions of Spark using the different profiles.
-The default version runs again Spark 3.0.0, to run against other version use one of the following profiles:
+The default version runs against Spark 3.0.0, to run against other versions use one of the following
+ profiles:
-   - `-Pspark301tests` (Spark 3.0.1)
+   - `-pspark301tests` (spark 3.0.1)
-   - `-Pspark302tests` (Spark 3.0.2)
+   - `-pspark302tests` (spark 3.0.2)
-   - `-Pspark310tests` (Spark 3.1.0)
+   - `-pspark310tests` (spark 3.1.0)

+Please refer to the [pom.xml](tests/pom.xml) to see the list of profiles supported apache spark specific configurations can be passed in by setting environment-variable spark_conf

+Examples:
+-To run tests against Apache Spark 3.1.0,
+ `mvn -P spark310tests test -DwildcardSuites="com.nvidia.spark.rapids.ParquetWriterSuite"`.
+- To pass Apache Spark configs `--conf spark.dynamicAllocation.enabled=false --conf spark.task.cpus=1` do something like.
+ `SPARK_CONF="spark.dynamicAllocation.enabled=false,spark.task.cpus=1" mvn ...`
+- To run test ParquetWriterSuite in package com.nvidia.spark.rapids, issue `mvn test -DwildcardSuites="com.nvidia.spark.rapids.ParquetWriterSuite"`

 ## Integration tests

-Integration tests are stored in the [integration_tests](../integration_tests/README.md) directory.
+Integration tests are stored in the [integration_tests](integration_tests/README.md) directory.
-There are two frameworks used for testing.
-One is based off of pytest and pyspark in the `src/main/python` directory.
+There are two frameworks used for testing. one is based off of pytest and pyspark in the `src/main/python` directory.
 These tests will run as a part of the maven build if you have the environment variable `SPARK_HOME` set.

+The suggested way to run these tests is to use the shell-script file located in the module folder called [run_pyspark_from_build.sh](integration_tests/run_pyspark_from_build.sh).
+This script takes care of some of the flags that are required to run the tests which will have to be set for the plugin to work. it will be very useful to read the contents of the [run_pyspark_from_build.sh](integration_tests/run_pyspark_from_build.sh) to get a better insight into what is needed as we constantly keep working on to improve and expand the plugin-support.

+The tests are written python and run with pytest and the script honors pytest parameters.
+Some handy flags are:
+- `-k` <pytest-file-name>.
+This will run all the tests in that test file.
+- `-k` <test-name>.
+This will also run an individual test.
+- `-s` Doesn't capture the output and instead prints to the screen.
+- `-v` Increase the verbosity of the tests
+- `-rfexxs` Show extra test summary info as specified by chars: (f)ailed, (e)rror, (x)failed, (x)passed, (s)kipped
+- ``
+- For other options and more details please visit [pytest-usage](https://docs.pytest.org/en/stable/usage.html) or type `pytest --help`

 By default the tests try to use the python packages `pytest-xdist` and `findspark` to oversubscribe your GPU and run the tests in Spark local mode.
 This can speed up these tests significantly as all